Man-looking-at-the-camera-through-a-magnifying-glass

 B2C customers are consumers.
 Depending on what you’re selling, their purchasing decisions could be more emotional, aspirational and driven by want rather than need.

-When you’ve gathered the relevant information, you need to understand where you fit in and how you can help them, you can create profiles of your ideal customers.
+When I’ve gathered the relevant information, I can see where you fit in and how you can help them.
+Then I can create a profile of your ideal customer.

 Black and white striped gift box with silver bow